solid/process/solid-team.md

 ### Vote of No Confidence

 In exceptional circumstances, it may be necessary to remove someone from the Solid Team against their will.
 For example, due to egregious and ongoing code of conduct violations.
-Removal of a Solid Team member must be supported by a majority vote of the Solid Team, with explicit approval by the Solid Leader.
+A majority vote of no confidence by the Solid Team for a given Solid Team member will go up for review by the Solid Leader, Tim Berners-Lee.
+Tim Berners-Lee reserves the right to remove any Solid Team member at any time.